cbworden/shake-doc/background.rst

 the central government in Tokyo until many hours later (e.g., :ref:`Yamakawa, 1998 <yamakawa1998>`),
 seriously delaying rescue and recovery efforts.

-A ShakeMap is a representation of ground shaking produced by an earthquake.
+In contrasts, a ShakeMap is a representation of actual ground shaking produced by an earthquake.
 The information it presents is different from the earthquake magnitude and epicenter that are released after an earthquake because ShakeMap focuses on the ground-shaking produced by the earthquake, rather than the parameters describing